Teenstar Online 2021

 Is there an age restriction on fans coming to watch my show?

 There are no audience age restrictions.
 Under 18s may need to be accompanied by an adult.
 Children under 3 are free of charge and may share a seat with an adult, although proof of age will be required.
 We would like to advise that the shows are not a suitable environment for any persons under 3.
 All venues have seating on a first-come, first-served basis and have disabled access.
-For further information on venue information and access please go to the venue page.
+For further information on venue information and access please go to the venues page.

 How does the voting system work?